AtlasReunited/Rise-Media-Player/README.md

 MSIX packages are available now for the Alpha Preview 2 build.

-Currently, all users can try out the MSIX packages.
-When we move to the store, you must be signed up to the insider program to be able to install.
+Currently, all users can use the MSIX packages.
+When we move to the store, you must signe up for the insider program for installation.
 You can do this from the button below.

-**If you are an Insider already, just click the Download button and you'll be taken to a page to download :)**
+**If you are an Insider already, click the Download button and you'll be taken to a page to download :)**

 [![Download](https://user-images.githubusercontent.com/74561130/137598555-649c77c7-1719-4aa3-8017-8b41283de730.png)](https://github.com/Rise-Software/Rise-Media-Player/releases)    ![divide](https://user-images.githubusercontent.com/74561130/137599566-866fef7d-967e-4ad1-91da-8014d1752b93.png)    [![Contribute](https://user-images.githubusercontent.com/74561130/137586097-1f64560c-9bb1-47cc-bd44-fa87c1b09e5b.png)](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAc11dY1UQ1pJWFRWOFA1MDk3MUtVRk5SWVlTQktPWS4u)    [![JoinInsider](https://user-images.githubusercontent.com/74561130/137585885-7f98b4de-5067-41ee-bdb4-2a04fea4b90a.png)](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAc11dY1UMUdKWlVSTE0yN0JKMEpXWkc5T1ZBMkpUWC4u)
 ## Credits